Alumni & Friends Tour: June 4-12, 2022

 • Travel from the United States to Dublin Airport.

-• As almost all arriving flights from the US get into Dublin during a morning block (usually between 6:00 am and 10:00 am Irish time), we can accommodate travelers coming off different flights.
+• As almost all arriving flights from the US get into Dublin during a morning block (usually between 6:00 am and 10:00 am Irish time).

 Dublin Airport to Wexford Town